Kylie Jenner Shows Off Booty And Abs In Saucy New Instagram Post

 Kylie Jenner was seen venting to sister Kim Kardashian about her post-baby body on an episode of Keeping Up With The Kardashians, but it seems like the 21-year-old has finally embraced her curvier figure.

-Kylie shared a series of racy snaps with her 119 million Instagram followers, in which she’s seen flashing her ample cleavage and toned abs, as well as showing off her world-famous derriere, while walking towards her luxury SUV.
-The KUWTK star looked every bit the modern business woman as she wore a figure-hugging white pinstriped suit, with nothing but a matching bralet underneath that showed her assets, and completed the look with a pair of cool white sneakers.
-Kylie wore her white-blonde locks in a sleek low bun, and opted for a striking red lipstick that totally elevated the whole look.
+Kylie shared a series of racy snaps with her 119 million Instagram followers, in which she’s seen flashing her ample cleavage and toned abs, as well as showing off her world-famous derriere while walking towards her luxury SUV.
+The KUWTK star looked every bit the modern business woman as she wore a figure-hugging white pinstriped suit, with nothing but a matching bralet underneath showing off her assets, with a pair of cool white sneakers.
+Kylie wore her white-blonde locks in a sleek low bun and opted for a striking red lipstick that totally elevated the whole look.

 She also carried a little Kylie Cosmetics makeup bag as she posed for the sexy snaps.
 The youngest of the Kardashian-Jenner clan has recently been promoting her latest holiday collection, and she posted a picture on her Instagram page alongside the caption, “My 3rd annual HOLIDAY COLLECTION is around the corner.. thank you for the love and continuous support i feel so blessed #November19th stay tuned on my stories for the reveal!”